 Competing interests.
-S.P. is a member of the editorial board of Weather and Climate Dynamics.
-The authors have no other competing interests to declare.
+At least one of the (co-)authors is a member of the editorial board of Weather and Climate Dynamics.
+The peerreview process was guided by an independent editor, and the authors also have no other competing interests to declare.